Noel Wardick

 Siobhan Larkin

-Siobhan works for the Coop in the role of Programme Monitoring and Evaluation where a significant focus of her work is on the Integrated Reporting Information System (IRIS), the reporting tool for the Social Inclusion & Community Activation Programme (SICAP).
+Siobhan works for the Co-op in the role of Programme Development, Monitoring and Evaluation where a significant focus of her work is on supporting the Co-op’s portfolio of programmes and also overseeing the Integrated Reporting Information System (IRIS), the reporting tool for the Social Inclusion & Community Activation Programme (SICAP).
 Siobhan has worked in various adult education and community development settings for over 25 years both as a co-ordinator of projects and as a facilitator / trainer.
 She is interested in the difference that well-being and creativity can make in empowering people and communities.
 Siobhan has previously won an Aontas Star award for a creative personal development project she co- designed, developed and delivered.

 Pamela Carroll

-Pamela is currently seconded from Dublin City Community Coop to St Teresa’s Gardens Regeneration Board where she works as a community development health worker.
+Pamela is currently seconded from Dublin City Community Coop to South West Inner City Network where she works as a community development health worker in the St. Teresa Gardens/Donore Avenue area.
 Pamela joined the Coop in May 2019.
 Pamela has extensive experience working with the St Teresa’s Garden’s community over the last 19 years having worked as the co-ordinator of the Donore Avenue breakfast club along with working as the afterschool club worker.
 Pamela has a degree in Youth and Community Studies from Maynooth University.

 Rares-Mihai Nicula